allegro/axion-release-plugin/docs/configuration/ci_servers.md

 # Continuous integration servers

 `axion-release-plugin` was designed to be CI friendly, which meant adding some custom features.
-However CI build plans need to be configured in certain way.
+However, CI build plans need to be configured in certain way.
 Below are guides for tested CI servers.

 CI servers is treated as *trusted* environment, thus there is no harm in